plovanpete/dealscoverCS3980project/README.md

 A work in progress application where you find deals/coupons near you and post them!
-(As of now, you can type in coupons or deals and it will only appear at a list.
-Planning to implement a Map API so that users can click on them and post coupons/deals.)

 ## Instructions to start it and load it:
 First, you'll want to create a virtual environment.
 Do so by using this command: